PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-07 06:13:22
+Last updated: 2024-04-07 06:13:58
-Random Quote: The legacy of that shield is... complicated. - Sam Wilson
+Random Quote: That girl was just crying.
+She's so sad and defenseless... anyone have a condom? - Barney Stinson